Arthritis is a common problem that many people experience.

 While it will never go away, the goal is ultimately to mitigate the symptoms so that you enjoy relief in your day to day life.

-Remember, it’s important to first go to your medical doctor to understand what kind of arthritis you are experiencing in order to then proceed to the appropriate treatment.
+Remember, it’s important to first go to your medical doctor to understand what kind of arthritis you’re dealing with in order to then proceed with the appropriate treatment.

 1331 H St NW #200,